 Wave 6 of Kantar’s COVID-19 Barometer, which has interviewed more than 100,000 consumers in over 60 markets worldwide, finds that 60% of people say they are staying put for at least another month.
 Another 30-50% are vowing to wait at least 2-3 months or longer before returning to economic activities, such as (non-food) shopping, visiting restaurants or bars, travelling more widely, or visiting gyms or cinemas.
 Maslowian needs around safety and security remain unmet.
 Until people are ready to climb the pyramid to the next level, economic recovery may stagnate.
 But brands can play a positive role with the right knowledge — to nudge people up Maslow’s hierarchy of needs.

-People are tribal.
 Different things bring people together: kinship, ethnicity, politics or ideology.
 The British Isles is home to the UK Roundabout Appreciation Society, for those who seen no greater cause than beautifying the rotisseries of the roads.
 It is also home to the Ejection Tie Club, for fighter pilots who have looked death in the face at 30 Gs.
 While these two groups probably represent opposite ends of the human spectrum, the tribally affiliated individuals within them are apt to share common beliefs and behaviour – and this is key.

-The six Kantar Coronavirus Consumer Tribes are:
+The six Kantar Coronavirus Consumer Segments are:

 - The Ostriches (12% of consumers): I just don’t see what the fuss is about, and I don’t really care either.